plone/training/plone_training_config/instructions.rst

 * downloads a virtual machine (Official Ubuntu Server 14.04 LTS, also called "Trusty Tahr")
 * sets up the VM
 * updates the VM
-* installs various packages needed for Plone-development
+* installs various packages needed for Plone development
-* downloads and unpacks the unified installer for Plone
+* downloads and unpack the unified installer for Plone
 * runs the unified installer for Plone.
 * copy the eggs to a location we use in the training
 * clones the training-buildout into /vagrant/buildout
-* builds the plone there using the eggs from the buildout-cache
+* builds Plone using the eggs from the buildout-cache

 .. note::